NaloProject/Test-FrontEnd/README.md

 # Getting started

-Run app with `npm start` command.
+You can start the application with the command `npm start`.

-You can build the application with the `npm run build` command.
+For production, run the `npm run build` command.

 # Time tracking

-Scaffold: 30min
+- Scaffold: 30min
-Features: 2h
+- Features: 2h
-Design: 3h
+- Design: 3h

 # Nalo Take-Home Test Specification